 This team-taught MA looks at Italian art from the fifteenth and sixteenth centuries.
 In order to enrich our understanding of the period, we will examine the visual arts in well-known centres, such as Florence, Rome and Venice.
 Our discussions on different art-historical narratives and on a broad range of themes such as authorship, originality, invention, and imitation will complicate our ideas about Italian renaissance art, allowing new and often unexpected insights into the works of both celebrated artists and of other figures who are less commonly considered in standard discussions of the period.
-Furthermore, by looking at the working practices and the visual languages of a range of artists, including Giovanni Bellini, Michelangelo, Raphael, Parmigianino, Giulio Romano, and Titian we will discuss issues of collaboration, competition, dissemination of visual ideas, and, more broadly, notions of change and continuity.
+Furthermore, by looking at the working practices and the visual languages of a range of artists, including Sandro Botticelli, Giovanni Bellini, Giorgione, Michelangelo, Raphael, Parmigianino, Giulio Romano, and Titian we will discuss issues of collaboration, competition, dissemination of visual ideas, and, more broadly, notions of change and continuity.
 We will approach the art of the period thematically, interrogating what has long constituted an art-historical canon in new ways, consistent with the most recent art-historical methodological and theoretical questions.

 In encouraging discussion on intellectual and theoretical questions, we will learn through active engagement and discussion with tutors and peers.
 Special attention will be devoted to first-hand engagement with works of art, whether in London collections, or in our study trips to Italy, where possible.